rheiland/xml2jupyter/paper/paper.md

 The images above show hetero...  -->

 # Extensions and Discussion

-We hope others will be inspired to extend the idea of this project to other text-based configuration files.
+We hope others will be inspired to extend the core idea of this project to other text-based configuration files.
 XML is only one of several data-interchange formats.
 <!-- https://insights.dice.com/2018/01/05/5-xml-alternatives-to-consider-in-2018/ -->
 It just happens to be the one of interest to us for PhysiCell.

+While the additional Python modules that provide visualization are specifically tailored to PhysiCell output, they can serve as templates for other file formats and provide similar functionality.
+We welcome contributions, especially for three-dimensional data.

 Xml2jupyter has helped us port PhysiCell-related Jupyter tools to nanoHUB [@nanoHUB_2013], a scientific cloud for nanoscience education and research that includes running